 Big Names.
 Big Science; a Big-Time CLE Experience!

-Don't miss this great opportunity for a no-nonsense, national networking CLE featuring the leading faculty in their respective fields.
-This two-day event is produced in partnership with the California Attorneys for Criminal Justice (CACJ).
+Don't miss this great opportunity for a national CLE featuring the leading faculty in their respective fields.

-IMPORTANT NOTE: The Webinar link will be sent to you in a confirmation email.
+IMPORTANT NOTE: The Web Series link will be sent to you in a confirmation email.

 1. Using Discovery to Critically Assess and Prepare to Attack the State’s Expert – Janis Puracal (Portland, OR)